-I can't believe it has taken me this long to finally write a post about pooping in the woods!
+I can’t believe it has taken me this long to finally write a post about how to poop in the woods!

 This is actually one of my favorite topics to teach to new backpackers!
 Seriously, though.

 Why do I like teaching people how to poop in the woods while camping??

 Because it is also my number one biggest pet peeve when hikers use the bathroom all willy nilly in the woods, wherever and however they want to, without any consideration to anyone else or the environment.